 Horizon’s Pooled Phenotypic CRISPR screening platform uses high-throughput FACS to determine cell phenotypes based on a biomarker signal.
 This can be via immunostaining approaches or by using fluorescence-linked reporter cell systems and can be used to explore cell surface, intracellular or even secreted biomarkers.

 Our platform allows for the identification of genes interacting within complex biomarker responses and can therefore also be used at multiple steps within your drug discovery pipeline.

 In contrast to proliferation-linked screening (where the analysis is of sgRNA abundance in surviving cell populations), Pooled Phenotypic CRISPR screening allows for the examination of phenotypes where cellular pathophysiology is uncoupled from cell health.

 Our platform can be used to study a wide variety of experimental paradigms and disease areas, and our team of experts will be able to help guide the experimental design to maximise data quality.

-Download our Pooled Phentypic CRISPR screening poster detailing a study into use of this exciting service:
+Download our Pooled Phenotypic CRISPR screening poster detailing a study using this exciting service:

 Contact us for more details: